kubernetes-sigs/gateway-api-inference-extension/docs/proposals/004-endpoint-picker-protocol/README.md

 }
 ```

 If the key `x-gateway-destination-endpoint-subset` is set, the EPP MUST only select endpoints from the specified list.
-If none of the endpoints in the list is eligible or the list is empty, then the EPP MUST return a 429 status code.
+If none of the endpoints in the list is eligible or the list is empty, then the EPP MUST return a [ImmediateResponse](https://github.com/envoyproxy/envoy/blob/f2023ef77bdb4abaf9feef963c9a0c291f55568f/api/envoy/service/ext_proc/v3/external_processor.proto#L195) with 429 (Too Many Requests) HTTP status code.
 If the EPP does not select from the list, then this leads to unpredictable behavior.

 If the key `x-gateway-destination-endpoint-subset` is not set, then the EPP MUST select from the set defined by the `InferencePool` selector.